joyprojects/wildfire/README.md

 ## NAS

 This project is meant to be deployed both locally and on NASA's NEX Super Computers.
-For detailed documentation on a number of topics and bugs at NAS please see [here.](https://www.nas.nasa.gov/hecc/support/kb/)
+1. For detailed documentation on a number of topics and bugs at NAS please see [here.](https://www.nas.nasa.gov/hecc/support/kb/)
-For an overview of NAS Compute Architecture see [here.]
+1. For an overview of NAS Compute Architecture see [here.]
+1. Support can be reached easily by phone at 800-331-8737 and <support@nas.nasa.gov>.

 ### Conda on NAS